rossi-diego/rossi-diego/README.md

 # Diego Rossi

-I'm a finance professional with a strong background in market risk management, derivatives, and quantitative analysis.
+I'm a finance data scientist professional with a strong background in market risk management, derivatives, and quantitative analysis.
 My work combines applied finance with data science and programming, focusing on **commodity markets**, **financial modeling**, **quantitative analysis** and **hedging strategies**.

 Currently, I’m developing Python-based tools to support decision-making in commodity trading and risk analysis, including backtesting engines, forecasting models, and structured pipelines using agricultural fundamentals.